-24,2,2 LIQUIDITY RISK
+23.2.2 LIQUIDITY RISK

 Liquidity risk is the risk that an entity will encounter difficulty in meeting obligations associated with financial liabilities.
 The Company's approach to manage liquidity risk is to maintain sufficient level of liquidity by holding highly liquid assets and maintaining adequate reserve borrowing facilities.
 This includes maintenance of balance sheet liquidity ratios through working capital management.
-Following are the contractual maturities of financial liabilities as at June 30, 2022 and 2021.
+All financial liabilities are due to mature within the upcoming financial year except for 'Provision for restoration of the Lakpass Tunnel', for which refer to Note 14.